 The different types of copper pipes

-We hope this guide has helped determine the type of copper pipes and water lines you have throughout your home.
+We trust this guide has given you insight into the copper pipes and water lines within your home.